AL333Z/DomoScala/README.md

 -------------------
 In order to make the DomoScala system works with real sensors and actuators, you need at least one Arduino Uno (or custom compatible) board running a sketch (firmware) that uses the MeshNet library, and connected with the computer running the DomoScala Play application through a serial connection (usually the USB port of the Arduino).

-If the Arduino has two communication interfaces connected (for example the USB Serial and the nRF24l01 wireless module), it can act as a router and relay packets between devices connected to the interface 1 (for example the computer running DomoScala) and the ones connected to interface 2 (for example another Arduino with a nRF24l01 wireless module), thanks to the mesh networking functionality of MeshNet library.
+If the **Arduino** has two communication interfaces connected (for example the USB Serial and the nRF24l01 wireless module), it can **act as a router** and relay packets between devices connected to the interface 1 (for example the computer running DomoScala) and the ones connected to interface 2 (for example another Arduino with a nRF24l01 wireless module), thanks to the mesh networking functionality of MeshNet library.

-An usual MeshNet device could be an Arduino running a sketch based on [this example template](https://github.com/mattibal/meshnet/blob/master/arduino%20sketches/MeshNet_Serial_RF24/MeshNet_Serial_RF24.ino).
-In the comments in the source code are also specified the electrical connections to do between the Arduino and nRF24l01 module.
+A common **MeshNet device** could be an Arduino running a sketch based on [this example template](https://github.com/mattibal/meshnet/blob/master/arduino%20sketches/MeshNet_Serial_RF24/MeshNet_Serial_RF24.ino).
+In the comments inside the source code are also specified the electrical connections to do between the Arduino and nRF24l01 module.

-In the sketch you basically have to implement an handler code for each type of messages arriving from the MeshNet base (the computer running DomoScala).
+In the sketch, you basically have to implement an handler code for each type of messages arriving from the MeshNet base (the computer running DomoScala).
 In the example sketch above there is some code that perform some I/O on the Arduino pins, to which you can connect some sensors and actuators.

 This is an overview of how the various parts of the system are interconnected: